Reducing C-NOT Counts for State Preparation and Block Encoding via Diagonal Matrix Migration: Single ancilla block encoding

 \subsection{Low Rank Matrix Encoding}

 Low-rank matrices are widely used in real-world applications, including recommendation systems~\cite{kerenidis_et_al:LIPIcs.ITCS.2017.49}, large language models~\cite{hu2022lora}, and computer vision~\cite{1580791}.
 Since low-rank matrices possess fewer degrees of freedom compared to full-rank matrices, we can reduce the C-NOT cost of block encoding for low-rank matrices by designing specialized quantum circuit architectures.
 The target upper-left block encoding unitary $U_A$ consists of a quantum multiplexor $A_1 \oplus A_2$, which can be decomposed using Eq.~\eqref{eq_quantum_multiplexor}. $W_{A}$ and $V_{A}^\dagger$ are the left and right-singular vectors of $A$, and $D=\text{diag}(e^{i\theta_0},e^{i\theta_1},\cdots,e^{i\theta_{2^{n-1}-1}})$, $\{\cos(\theta_i)\}$ are the singular values of $A$.

-Assume that $A = W_A \Sigma_A V_A^\dagger$ is a rank-$K$ matrix, then $\cos\theta_i = 0$ for $i=K,\cdots,2^{n-1}-1$.
-Consequently, the synthesis of the first $K$-th columns of $W_A$ and the first $K$-th rows of $V_A^\dagger$ is adequate for the encoding protocol, which can be implemented through the column-by-column decomposition of isometry~\cite{PhysRevA.93.032318,PhysRevA.71.052330,8blx-nfcr}.
+If $A = W_A \Sigma_A V_A^\dagger$ is a rank-$K$ matrix, then $\cos\theta_i = 0$ for $i=K,\cdots,2^{n-1}-1$.
+Consequently, the synthesis of the first $K$ columns of $W_A$ and the first $K$ rows of $V_A^\dagger$ is adequate for the encoding protocol, which can be implemented through the column-by-column decomposition of isometry~\cite{PhysRevA.93.032318,PhysRevA.71.052330,8blx-nfcr}.